TheRoy666/NeuroSim/README.md

 ### Error 1 - Temporal Approximation (Infinite Horizon)

-Standard NCT pipelines compute the **Infinite-Horizon Controllability Gramian** W∞, which satisfies the algebraic Lyapunov equation:
+Standard NCT pipelines compute the **Infinite-Horizon Controllability Gramian** W(∞), which satisfies the algebraic Lyapunov equation:

 ```
 AW(∞) + W(∞)Aᵀ + BBᵀ = 0
 ```

 This metric assumes the brain has *unlimited time* to transition between states.
-In a stable system (ρ(A) < 1), the energy to reach any state approaches **zero** as T -> ∞ - the "vanishing cost" problem.
+In a stable system (ρ(A) < 1), the energy to reach any state approaches **zero** as T -> ∞ - the 'vanishing cost' problem.
 A schizophrenic patient who can *theoretically* engage executive control *given infinite time* is indistinguishable from a healthy control.
 The infinite-horizon Gramian is blind to this clinically critical impairment.

 **Biologically, cognitive switching occurs in 2–10 seconds.
 The time horizon T is not a free parameter - it is a physiological constant.**